gitter-badger/angular-styleguide/README.md

   }
   ```

-  Note: You can avoid any [jshint](http://www.jshint.com/) warnings by placing the comment above the line of code.
+  Note: You can avoid any [jshint](http://www.jshint.com/) warnings by placing the comment below above the line of code.
 However it is not needed when the function is named using UpperCasing, as this convention means it is a constructor function, which is what a controller is in Angular.

   ```javascript
   /* jshint validthis: true */